Diabetic neuropathy (DN) is a group of syndromes resulting from the disturbances in nerve function caused by diabetes mellitus1

 Available or current treatment guidelines

 Ultimate goals of treatment are maintenance of function, quality of life, and limb preservation.
-So far no disease modifying drugs have been identified for DPN.
-Optimized glycemic control decreases the incidence of neuropathy in type 1 DM, and was noted to show improved NCS findings and vibration sense.2 There is strong evidence that anticonvulsants are beneficial, particularly pregabalin.
-There is moderate evidence supporting antidepressants (tricyclic antidepressants and serotonin-norepinephrine reuptake inhibitors), capsicin, isosorbide dinitrate spray, and opioids (dextromethorphan, morphine sulfate, tramadol, and oxycodone) to treat the pain associated with DN.
+So far, no disease modifying drugs have been identified for DPN.
+Optimized glycemic control decreases the incidence of neuropathy in type 1 DM and was noted to show improved NCS findings and vibration sense.2 There is strong evidence that anticonvulsants are beneficial, particularly pregabalin.
+There is moderate evidence supporting antidepressants (tricyclic antidepressants and serotonin-norepinephrine reuptake inhibitors), capsaicin, and isosorbide dinitrate spray to treat the pain associated with DN.
 Medication selection generally depends on their roles in treating comorbid conditions, contraindications, and on their interactions with other medications.
 Patients with neuropathic pain refractory to the above treatments may be candidates for spinal cord stimulators.
 There is moderate evidence that percutaneous electrical nerve stimulation is beneficial.1,15